NSkelsey/monopticon/src/expirements/arp-spoof/README.md

 Expiremental Setup
 ------------------
-Inside of an isolated network, an attacker performing an ARP spoofing attack, man in the middles http requests to a website running on a device in the local network.
+Inside of an isolated unmanaged network, an attacker performing an ARP spoofing attack, man in the middles http requests to a website running on a device in the local network.

 - 1 Netgear Max Unmanaged Switch
 - 2 Raspberry Pi 3 running Raspbian-Stretch (v4.14)